 Health is so much more than how much a person weighs or their BMI.
+That concept is important to keep in mind if you are an online health coach who works closely with clients to achieve weight loss goals.

 To further understand this approach to health, Health At Every Size® (HAES®), written by Linda Bacon, explores this growing paradigm shift among health professionals who see health as much more than what a person weighs or where they fall in terms of a BMI category.
 Some may even view these numbers as arbitrary and likely have minimal influence on overall health.